-Natural Gas Facts & Links
+Natural Gas Customers

 - Natural gas utilities do not earn a profit on the natural gas they deliver.
 They earn their revenues from the service and delivery fees they charge customers to transport the natural gas to them.
 This fee is directly linked to the volume of natural gas consumed, rather than the price of natural gas being delivered.